Table of Contents

 - Split routine: a workout program where we train distinct portions of the body in different workouts.
 For example, we can train our upper body on Monday and Thursday and our lower body on Tuesday and Friday.

 - Microcycle: a short term exercise plan, typically designed over the course of 1 week.

-- Mesocycle: an exercise plan consisting of a series of microcycles, these may build upon each other (ie, heavier weight each microcycle) culminating in greater strength gain throughout the mesocycle.
+- Mesocycle: an exercise plan consisting of a series of microcycles that generally build upon each other (ie, heavier weight each microcycle) culminating in greater strength gain throughout the mesocycle.

-- Macrocycle: an exercise plan generally over the course of 1 year, corresponding to one off-season and in-season period for athletes.
-These consist of several mesocycles designed to help one best get ready to compete during the in-season portion of the year.
+- Macrocycle: an exercise plan generally over the course of 1 year that may correspond to 1 off-season and in-season period for athletes.
+These consist of several mesocycles designed to help develop various fitness attributes at the time of year they are needed.

 - Specific Adaptation to Imposed Demand (“SAID”) principle: the body will adapt to the specific training stimulus that it encounters.
 If we have specific goals then we need to train accordingly to reach those goals.

 - Delayed onset muscular soreness (“DOMS”): soreness that typically develops ~18-24 hours after a workout and generally peaks within 24-48 hours after a workout, though it can peak at 48-72 hours if the training stimulus is significant and novel.
 DOMS becomes less severe with consistent training.